 The second thing to keep in mind is safety.
 The faster you move your dog through a progression the more likely they are to be injured.
 If you just learned to ski, which trails would you go down?
 Beginner, intermediate or advanced?
 If you choose a trail beyond your skill level you have to go really slow and/or frequently stop, with a higher risk of injury.
 Instead of going as fast as you can, non stop, with less risk of injury if you choose your appropriate level.

-Be sure to sign up in the upper left hand corner in order to be notified as to when our next blog post is out.
 As always, it is best to seek instruction from a veterinarian or canine conditioning professional before starting a conditioning program with your dog.
 And, as promised, here’s the accompanying instructional video for this exercise.
+And don’t forget to sign up in order to be notified as to when our next blog post is out.